 This calculation goes through in much the same way for other theories with static black holes, such as Einstein-Maxwell theory, in which one can consider an electrically or magnetically charged black hole.
 It is no longer true that the bulk contribution to the black hole action away from the horizon vanishes.
 But it is given by the integral of a local Lagrangian density that is independent of $\tE$, so it is proportional to $\beta$ and does not contribute to the entropy.
 To analyze a black hole that is stationary but not static, such as a Kerr black hole, one can give a similar analysis but now using complex metrics, not just metrics of Euclidean signature \cite{GH}.

-This approach gives a satisfactory explanation of why the entropy of a stationary black hole is always $A/4G$ in the Euclidean approach to Einstein gravity,\footnote{This assumes that the Einstein-Hilbert action is normalized for any $D$ as $-\frac{1}{16\pi G}\int \d^Dx\sqrt g R$.} regardless of the matter system considered and the charges carried by the black hole.
+This approach gives a satisfactory explanation of why the entropy of a stationary black hole is always $A/4G$ in the Euclidean approach to Einstein gravity, regardless of the matter system considered and the charges carried by the black hole.
 With the derivation given in section \ref{action}, this seems to require a separate computation in each case.
 As an example of such a separate computation, see the derivation of the result (\ref{pilfo}) for the entropy of an AdS-Schwarzschild black hole.
 As another example, though we have here considered Schwarzschild black holes in dimension $D=4$, the generalization to any $D$ is straightforward.
-The derivation that we have just given is valid for any $D$ and shows that the entropy is always $A/4G$, independent of $D$, where now $A$ is the $(D-2)$-volume of the horizon (thus $A$ is only an area in the usual sense if $D=4$).
+The derivation that we have just given is valid for any\footnote{This statement assumes that the Einstein-Hilbert action is normalized for any $D$ as $-\frac{1}{16\pi G}\int \d^Dx\sqrt g R$.} $D$ and shows that the entropy is always $A/4G$, independent of $D$, where now $A$ is the $(D-2)$-volume of the horizon (thus $A$ is only an area in the usual sense if $D=4$).
 The Lorentz signature approach and the derivation of section \ref{action} can be used to verify this fact but do not give a direct explanation of it.

 The derivation of the black hole entropy that we have described is actually the simplest example in which entropy is related to the response of a system to a conical singularity.
 We will see several further examples, centering around the replica trick (section \ref{sample}).